jmdevy/jmdevy.github.io/_drafts/2025-1-6-PocketBase-LLM-Web-App-Tutorial.markdown

 ## *Introduction*
 If you haven't heard of [PocketBase](https://pocketbase.io/) before then I encourage you to click that link and read some of the docs.
 The project just had its [`v0.24.0`](https://github.com/pocketbase/pocketbase/releases) release the other day and I figured it would be a good time to write a brand-new tutorial on how to use it.

+**WARNING:** This is my first dive into this kind of system, I usually do embedded and frontend software engineering.
+I am not liable if you decide to use any part of my explanation or code in a production setting that causes any kind of harm to you or others.

 <br>